shrublet/FKULibrary/README.md

 # FAKKU Library

-Scrape metadata from FAKKU.net and build your own local FAKKU manga library with Komga or any other CMS that supports `ComicInfo.xml` metadata.
+Scrape metadata from [FAKKU](https://www.fakku.net/) or [Panda](https://panda.chaika.moe/) and build your own local FAKKU library with Komga or any other CMS that supports `ComicInfo.xml` metadata.

 <details>